-- Our Wellbeing Practitioners Mrs Julie Barry and Mrs Liz Pattinson are available in school on Monday & Tuesday, Thursday & Friday. (see details here)
+- Our Wellbeing Practitioners Mrs Brionie Battersby and Mrs Liz Pattinson are available in school on Monday & Tuesday, Thursday & Friday and Mr Andrey Lyashenka is in, once a fourtnight (week one) on Wednesdays (see details here)

 - The Good Life Programme (a positive psychology course for Years 10, 11, 12 and 13).